-Driving the backroads to Cosenza from Belmonte via Lago is like travelling to the past in a time machine.
+Driving the backroads to Cosenza from Belmonte Calabro via Lago is like travelling to the past in a time machine.
 Don’t be surprised if you see old men carting firewood on the back of a mule accompanied by their elderly wives in long skirts and head scarves carrying axes.
-The people here lead (enviably) simple lives.
+The people here lead enviably simple lives.

 The scenery is absolutely gorgeous on this route.
 Crumbling stone houses are scattered across the hills, each seeming to boast a small vineyard.
 Lush green hills are smattered with birch forests, sprinkled with vibrant wildflowers, and peppered with flowering cacti bushes.
-Vines tangle themselves around trees trunks.
+Vines tangle themselves around tree trunks.
 There’s the sound of birdsong, the sweet fragrance of honeysuckle, and lime green lizards dart across the road.
 Lago itself is another lovely hilltop village.